Pizza Sloppy Joes

 Total Time 20 minutes

-Pizza Sloppy Joes with all your favorite cheesy gooey pepperoni pizza flavors and a couple of vegetables your kids won’t even notice.
+Pizza Sloppy Joes with all your favorite cheesy gooey pizza flavors and a couple of vegetables your kids won’t even notice.

 Pizza meets hamburger with this amazing recipe that tastes as good as a hot out of the oven melty delicious pizza!
-For more fun Italian flavors we also love The Best Chicken Parmesan (which we made into these Chicken Parmesan Sloppy Joes) which are also made with crazy easy Marinara Sauce.
+For more fun Italian flavors I also love The Best Chicken Parmesan (which we made into these Chicken Parmesan Sloppy Joes) which are also made with crazy easy Marinara Sauce.

 Pizza Sloppy Joes take the classic sloppy joes up a notch with the addition of marinara sauce instead of the classic tomato paste and awesome pizza topping mix-ins.
 Cheesy, sloppy, pizza sloppy joe goodness!
 You can adjust these as you’d like, too.

-Pizza Sloppy Joes with all your favorite cheesy gooey pepperoni pizza flavors and a couple of vegetables your kids won't even notice.
+Pizza Sloppy Joes with all your favorite cheesy gooey pizza flavors and a couple of vegetables your kids won't even notice.

 Yield 6 Servings